Social Work

 SOWK 3300.
 Found. of Social Work Research.
 3-0-3 Units.

 Social work practitioners must be able to consume and understand research and apply information to practice.
 Social work practitioners must demonstrate the effectiveness of services they deliver to clients.
 Students will become competent in reading social work research and in the use of research in evaluation of practice.
-Students will be introduced to research problem formulation, design, data collection and analysis (including statistical procedures) in order to understand qualitative and quantitative research methodologies.(S)
+Students will be introduced to research problem formulation, design, data collection and analysis in order to understand qualitative and quantitative research methodologies.(S)

 SOWK 3302.
 Social Work in Child Welfare.
 3-0-3 Units.